IBM/SalesEnablement-SterlingDataExchange-L3/docs/ConfigurationPart1.md

 ![](_attachments/OSServicesASIOverview.png)

-23. Record this **Service Port** number, it will be used several times during this demonstration.
+23. Record the **Service Port** number, it will be used several times during this demonstration.

 24. Switch back to the **B2Bi Dashboard** browser window or tab.